ResearchandDestroy/DorXNG/README.md

 When running `--serverlist` mode disable the `--timeout` feature so there is no delay between requests (The default delay interval is 4 seconds).

 Keep in mind that the more containers you run the more memory you will need.
 This goes for deep recursion too...
+We have disabled Python's maximum recursion limit... 🔁😉

-The more recursions your command goes through the more memory the process will consume.
+The more recursions your command goes through without returning to `main` the more memory the process will consume.
 You may come back to find that the process has crashed with a `Killed` error message.
 If this happens your machine ran out of memory and killed the process.
 Not to worry though...
 Your database file is still good. 👍👍

 If your database file gets exceptionally large it inevitably slows down the program and consumes more memory with each iteration...